valen0k/robot-factory/README.md

     Get the profit for arbitrary past period
     Sell robots to customers
     Get the projected profit for arbitrary future period based on selling statistics (advanced)

+### Update Info

+To add a produced unit of robots per day, you need to add the `updateInfo` executable to the cron.
+You can get the executable file using the `go build cmd/updateInfo.go` command.